Stupac/omrails/README.md

 * Once you've downloaded and installed everything, you can navigate to the main folder containing the site, and run it using the command line command: rails server.

 * This is an ongoing project and won't be finished until after November 11, 2016.
 Anything before that date is likely going to be incomplete.

+* This is an extra line of text for no good reason at all.